 Is Instagram DM automation safe?

-Using Meta’s official Instagram Graph API is 100% safe—no ban risk.
-Tools like CreatorFlow are Meta-Verified Tech Providers.
+Using Meta’s official Instagram Graph API is considered safe when following Instagram’s guidelines.
+There are no reported cases of account bans from official API tools like CreatorFlow, which is a Meta-Approved Tech Provider.
 Unsafe: browser bots, password-sharing tools, or anything claiming “unlimited DMs.”

 What’s the difference between manual and automation DM limits?